-If he declines, Collazo will get the nod in his place and the Brook fight would open up again.
+If he declines, Collazo will get the nod in his place.
+Then, the Brook fight would open up again.

 In the meantime, Khan posted his views on the massive Deontay Wilder v Tyson Fury fight on Saturday night and was clearly as excited as the rest of us.